Connect with us

 “Why are they trying to do this to her?” he told the newspaper.
 “She done lost all she can lose already.
 Why they want to take the rest away, meaning herself?
 She don’t have nothing left.”

-The children are sorely missed.
-They were known in their East St Louis community for being bright young kids with infectious smiles, loved food, and would do anything for their mom.
+The children were known in their East St. Louis community for being bright kids with warm smiles.
+They loved food, enjoyed games, and often helped their mother.

 Funeral

-At their funeral held at the Greater St. Marks Church of God and Christ in late August, the children were buried in custom caskets featuring their pictures as well as colorful images of ponies, butterflies, and video game scenes.
+Greater St. Marks Church of God in Christ held their funeral in late August and placed the children in custom caskets decorated with their photos and colorful images of ponies, butterflies, and video game scenes.

 “These children were wonderful children.
 If you look at the caskets, each casket reflects their personal desires.
-The games they played with, the toys they liked, the colors they were interested in,” funeral director Walter Terry told KTVI at the time.
+The games they played with, the toys they liked, the colors they were interested in,” funeral director Walter Terry told KTVI.

 “If you look at the casket, it’s really a glimpse of their young lives,” he added.